-But INTJs also make great friends, coworkers, and significant others, and we really do care deeply about the people around us.
+But INTJs also make great friends, coworkers, and partners, and we really do care deeply about the people around us.
 If you have an INTJ in your life, here are five things we probably won’t tell you out loud — that will really help you understand us.

 1. Planning might stress you out, but it makes us more chill.